arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Trying a Blink Sketch

+When the IDE and the core are installed, let's warm up by uploading a first sketch to your Opta.
+We will be using a classic version of the Arduino blink sketch to put your device to work and test everything is set properly.
+Let's create a simple blink sketch that will blink the four STATUS LEDs on the Opta, highlighted in the image below.
+All the LEDs on the device are defined in the core, so you can easily use them as stated in the sketch below.
+The STATUS LEDs are identified on Opta with numbers; here the correspondence of each of them with the definition in the core:
+LED_D0 --> STATUS 1
+LED_D1 --> STATUS 2
+LED_D2 --> STATUS 3
+LED_D3 --> STATUS 4
-With the IDE and core are installed, lets try and upload a sketch to our device.
-We will be creating a classic version of the Arduino blink sketch to see if everything is working with the IDE and our device.
-Lets create a simple blink sketch that will blink the four LEDs on the Opta.
-All the LEDs on the device are defined in the core, so we can easily use them as stated in the sketch below.
-Copy the sketch below into a Arduino IDE sketch, select the correct board and port in the **Tools** section, then upload the sketch.
-When the sketch is uploaded you should see the LEDs on top of the Opta blink in sequence, the LEDs are highlighted in the image below.
+Copy the sketch below into the Arduino IDE sketch editor, select the correct board and port in the **Tools** section, then upload it to Opta.
+When the sketch is uploaded you should see the Opta's STATUS LEDs blinking in sequence.

 ```arduino
 void setup() {